 Why You’ll Love This Recipe

 - Tasty: Boba latte, anyone?
-With a coffee boba recipe like this, you’re going to have a new after-dinner drink to serve at family gatherings.
+With a coffee bubble tea recipe like this, you’re going to have a new after-dinner drink to serve at family gatherings.

 - Easy: Why look for coffee shops that serve this fantastic beverage when you can easily create it at home with little effort?
 Asian markets stock tapioca pearls, making it easier than ever to turn your kitchen into your own personal boba shop.

-Boba tea, bubble tea, or pearl milk tea are one and the same.
+Coffee boba tea, bubble tea, or pearl milk tea are one and the same.
 This is a popular drink in Asia that has been well-received in the U.S. in recent years.
-Everyone seems to love it, and with one sip, you will too.
+Everyone seems to love it, and with one sip, you will, too.
+For more info about milk tea, where it’s from, etc., check out this Classic Bubble Tea post, which shares much more info!

 Ingredients + Notes